solita/solita.github.com/_posts/2017-03-01-Achieving-Azure-certification-after-ARM-refresh.md

 ## How to study

 Everyone has their own way to learn.
 I would still mainly focus on all the materials on under the [Azure docs](https://docs.microsoft.com/en-us/azure/).
-Then I would definetly watch the preparation videos from Ignite 2016, all three for every certification (with 1.5x speed).
+Then I would definitely watch the preparation videos from Ignite 2016, all three for every certification (with 1.5x speed).
 And finally I would go out to the portal.
 I would press buttons N (for new popup) and B (for browse) and setup all the stuff that are mentioned on the exam.
 I would also definetly press the "automation" button that would show me the json template of the stuff I was about to create.
 I would also study resource groups json template after I would have set all in place.

 There are also a lot of "reading lists" available for the certifications.
 I checked few but so many things have changed so recently and so many links were broken that I can't really recommend those.